OWASP/glue/README.md

 Pipeline is a framework for running a series of tools.
 Generally, it is intended as a backbone for automating a security analysis pipeline of tools.

+# Recommended Usage

+For those wishing to run pipeline, we recommend using the docker image.
+See the documentation for more info.
+[Pipeline Docker Documentation](./DOCKER.html)

 # Installation

 gem install pipeline